cmolinan/Portfolio-project/README.md

 > Is the first milestone in the process of creating a portfolio website.

-set up a new repository and prepare it for development using best practices (e.g. linters). build the first 2 sections of the mobile website using the template you chose in the previous step.

 ## Built With

 - HTML / CSS (Flexbox)